using generative neural nets in keras to create ‘on-the-fly’ dialogue

 >>>'more information about those meetings and travel make sure to fax it to this number at the bottom and are you into the grand prize drawing weeks stay at intercontinental resort Tahiti be sure to fax in that form you all right thank you feel you have a great day'

-To train the model we first need to do a bit of preprocessing since the generative neural net uses sequential data character by character (well in steps, but character by character for each step (a fair amount of this is from the keras LSTM generating example)
+To train the model, we first need to do a bit of preprocessing since the generative neural net uses sequential data character by character.
+Technically it uses fixed-length steps, but it still treats each step character by character.
+A fair amount of this preprocessing is from the Keras LSTM generating example.

 chars = set(total_text)